YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: This indicates that file permissions were either set incorrectly or replication was turned off.

-Action: Review accompanying message(s) for addition information.
+Action: Review accompanying message(s) for additional information.
 Correcting accompanying messages should correct this message.

 ----------------
 UPDPROC